-On March 17, the government advised against all non-essential travel overseas for the time being, hundreds of thousands of holidays had to be cancelled.
+On March 17, the UK government advised against all non-essential travel overseas.
+Hundreds of thousands of holidays had to be cancelled.
+Since then airbridges have been implemented and revoked causing more holiday disarray.

-Some holidaymakers are naturally looking for refunds but are finding that their hopes for getting a timely refund from companies are as dashed as their cancelled holiday plans.
+Some holidaymakers are naturally looking for refunds but are finding that their hopes for getting a timely refund are as dashed as their cancelled holiday plans.

-Holidaymakers are entitled to a refund for their cancelled holiday – no question – including because of travel restrictions.
+Holidaymakers are entitled to a refund for their cancelled holiday – no question – including cancellations caused by travel restrictions.
 Any advice to the contrary is false and you can insist on a refund.
 Any holiday company that refuses to give a refund for a cancelled holiday is breaking the law.

 A holiday company that refuses to give you a refund for a holiday cancelled due to the coronavirus outbreak is breaking the law.